Taglish: Characteristics

 Taglish was originally a manner of speaking in Metro Manila involving the mixing of Tagalog/Filipino and English together.
 However, this practice has spread to other areas where both English and Tagalog/Filipino are spoken, including in areas where Tagalog is not the native language.
 It is characteristically a form of Tagalog/Filipino that mixes in English words, where Tagalog/Filipino is the substratum and English is the superstratum.
 Next to code-switching between sentences, clauses, and phrases in "pure" Tagalog and English, Taglish speech also code-mixes especially with sentences that follow the rules of Tagalog grammar with Tagalog syntax and morphology, but that occasionally employs English nouns and verbs in place of their Tagalog counterparts.
 Examples:

 English verbs and even some nouns can be employed as Tagalog verb roots.
 This is done by the addition of one or more prefixes or infixes and by the doubling of the first sound of the starting form of the noun or verb, consistent with Tagalog morphology but usually retaining English spelling for the roots.

 The English verb drive can be changed to the Tagalog word magda-drive meaning will drive (used in place of the Tagalog word magmamaneho).
 The English noun Internet can also be changed to the Tagalog word nag-Internet meaning have used the Internet.

 Taglish also uses sentences of mixed English or Tagalog words and phrases.
 The conjunctions used to connect them can come from any of the two.
 Some examples include:

-Because of its informal nature, experts of English and Tagalog discourage its use.
+Because of its informal nature, prescriptivists of English and Tagalog discourage its use.

 There are examples of modern books in Taglish: the adventure novel Bullet With A Name (2018) by Kirsten Nimwey, the love novel Aeternum Dream (2018) by Harkin Deximire, and more.